 The IAEA promotes the exchange of experience in matters related to the safety of nuclear power stations.
 It also organises voluntary safety inspections, during which plant operators are advised by colleagues (peer reviews).
 The Agency has developed fundamental standards in this area.
 The IAEA also organises workshops for countries seriously considering using nuclear energy and informs them of the numerous and often difficult challenges involved.

 Furthermore, the IAEA is involved in improving both the physical protection of nuclear installations and the protection from theft of nuclear material.
 It has established a code of conduct as a safeguard against terrorist abuse in particular.
 Within the framework of an action plan, the IAEA organises training and advises nuclear plant operators.

 Promoting the use of nuclear technologies

-Through technical cooperation measures, the IAEA supports many developing countries in the use of nuclear technologies, including in medicine (especially in the fight against cancer), hydrology (water dating through isotope analysis) and pest control (e.g. sterilisation of disease-bearing tsetse flies or mosquitoes).
+Through technical cooperation measures, the IAEA supports many developing countries in the use of nuclear technologies in areas including medicine (especially in the fight against cancer), hydrology (water dating through isotope analysis) or pest control.
+The aim of the latter, for example, is to sterilise disease-bearing tsetse flies and mosquitoes.

 Iran’s nuclear programme has been on the international agenda since 2002.
 Alongside the IAEA and the UN Security Council, Germany is involved within the framework of the E3/EU+3 (EU, Germany, France, UK, China, Russia, USA).
 The E3/EU+3 concluded the Vienna nuclear agreement (Joint Comprehensive Plan of Action, JCPoA) on 14 July 2015.
 The USA withdrew from the JCPoA on 8 May 2018.